AwasarkarSahil/Computer-LAB-3/README.md

 Practical Lab III of **SPPU B.E.
 Artificial Intelligence and Data Science** – Semester 8

 ---
+practical 1 RPC has 2 fiel
+    1. cilent.py
+    2. server.py
+step first run the server in terminal then open another terminal then run client

 how to execute pratical no 11 in vscode 💡 How to Run in VS Code

 Install Pyro4 (if not already):